 – Robert Scherer, Graystone Consulting, A Barron’s Top 100 Financial Advisor

 The chart below depicts correlations among major asset classes.
 This gives you an idea of how asset classes can help diversify and balance a portfolio.
 For example, looking at the first row, you see that US Stocks are negatively correlated with US Government Bonds (-0.64).
 You saw that in the examples above.

 A correlation of 1.0 indicates perfect correlation, while a correlation of 0.0 indicates no correlation.
 A negative correlation indicates that when one asset is going up, the other is going down.
-Emerging market bonds have virtually no correlation (0.2) with US Government bonds, so adding those to a US bond portfolio provides effective diversification to a portfolio.
-Natural resources (precious metals, oil, agricultural and other commodities) have relatively low correlation with equities, although the table shows that this diversification benefit has waned in recent years.
+Similar to US Government bonds, municipal bonds and TIPS have negative correlations with equities.
+Real estate has historically had low correlation with equities, although the table shows that this diversification benefit has waned in recent years.
 Later, we discuss the diversification benefits of gold, which has had a very low or negative correlation to equities.
 These are just a few examples that demonstrate how diversification across asset classes can dampen portfolio volatility and risk, while still providing good returns.

 However it should be noted that correlations vary over time and cannot be predicted.
 They may not provide the diversification benefits that they have provided in the past.
 For example, this held true in the 2008 bear market when commodities, which formerly exhibited low or negative correlation to equities, declined significantly.
 Investing is about probabilities, not precise mathematical certainty.
 That is another reason it is wise to diversify your assets in a balanced way.

 Asset Allocation with Passive Management

 As I discussed previously, I believe passive management is superior to active management.
 There are a few exceptions where one might want to utilize active management or something close to it.
 More on this later.
 My approach is to select asset classes and use indexed investments (mutual funds or ETFs) to buy those asset classes, rather than try to select individual securities within each asset class.
 In the next section, I discuss each major asset class and my views on which ones to utilize in your portfolio.